STIXProject/java-stix/README.md

     git submodule update

-again to update the schemas themselves.
+again to update the schemas themselves, and then recreate the JAXB document model.

-## Create the JAXB2 bindings
+## Create the JAXB2 Document Model aka JAXB Bindings

 Change directories into the project and enter on the command-line: